nanochess/gasm80/README.md

 This assembler won't win a speed test ;) because the internal implementation uses a linear search for the instruction set, and it is also implemented as a kind of regular expression subset for easier coding.

+The assembler also supports the undocumented Z80 instructions (IXH/IXL/IYH/IYL and the SLL instruction).

+The symbol file generated is compatible with the format accepted by the OpenMSX debugger.

 ### Building the assembler